r-rakshitha/deep_learning/chapter_reinforcement-learning/value-iter.md

 $$\pi^*(s) = \underset{a \in \mathcal{A}}{\mathrm{argmax}} \Big[ r(s, a) + \gamma \sum_{s' \in \mathcal{S}} P(s' \mid s, a)\ V^*(s') \Big].$$

-A good mnemonic to remember this is that the optimal action at state $s$ (for a deterministic policy) is the one that maximizes the sum of reward $r(s, a)$ from the first stage and the average *return* of the trajectories starting from the next sate $s'$, averaged over all possible next states $s'$ from the second stage.
+A good mnemonic to remember this is that the optimal action at state $s$ (for a deterministic policy) is the one that maximizes the sum of reward $r(s, a)$ from the first stage and the average *return* of the trajectories starting from the next state $s'$, averaged over all possible next states $s'$ from the second stage.

 ## Principle of Dynamic Programming

-Our developement in the previous section in :eqref:`eq_dynamic_programming` or :eqref:`eq_dynamic_programming_q` can be turned into an algorithm to compute the optimal value function $V^*$ or the action-value function $Q^*$, respectively.
+Our development in the previous section in :eqref:`eq_dynamic_programming` or :eqref:`eq_dynamic_programming_q` can be turned into an algorithm to compute the optimal value function $V^*$ or the action-value function $Q^*$, respectively.
 Observe that
 $$ V^*(s) = \sum_{a \in \mathcal{A}} \pi^*(a \mid s) \Big[ r(s,  a) + \gamma\  \sum_{s' \in \mathcal{S}} P(s' \mid s, a) V^*(s') \Big];\ \textrm{for all } s \in \mathcal{S}.$$

 For a deterministic optimal policy $\pi^*$, since there is only one action that can be taken at state $s$, we can also write